Synthetixio/SIPs/SCCP/Reduce-Liquidation-Delay.md

 We can also infer from the table above that the proposed decrease in the liquidation grace period from 2-weeks to 3 days will significantly bolster the protection of the system.

 #### Disclaimer:
-**justwanttoknowathing - SNX phD**
-Past performance doesn't guarantee future results.
+As **justwanttoknowathing - SNX phD** mentioned, past performance doesn't guarantee future results.
 In other words, this parameter might need to be revisited (relaxed or maybe tightened) if the distribution of returns of SNX varies significantly.

 #### Sources: